FriptuT/FriptuT/README.md

 - 👋 Hi, I’m @FriptuT
-- 👀 I’m interested in WEB DEVELOPMENT ( FRONT END )
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ANGULAR
+- 🌱 I’m currently learning Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software projects
 - 📫 How to reach me friptut@gmail.com

 <!---